Joseph Stilwell: Political and personal views

 Barbara W. Tuchman recorded that Stilwell was a lifelong Republican: "he retained the family Republicanism and joined naturally in the exhilarating exercise of Roosevelt-hating."
 Later, on the occasion that Stilwell met the president, she noted: "At home, Stilwell was a conventional Republican who shared the sentiments and adopted the tone of the Roosevelt-haters, in which he was influenced by his brother John, an extremist of the species."
 Elsewhere she notes that in the view of an unnamed, close friend, "Stilwell was liberal and sympathetic by instinct.
 But he was conservative in thought and politics."

-Tuchman also noted Stilwell's use in letters and diaries of a catalogue of now-insulting words: "he used [them] easily and seemingly without pejorative content."
+Tuchman also noted Stilwell's use in letters and diaries of a catalogue of racial epithets: "he used [them] easily and seemingly without pejorative content."
 These terms included "limeys for the English, frogs for the French ('met a frog and his wife on shipboard'), huns and squareheads for Germans, wops for Italians, chinks or chinos for Chinese, googs for Filipinos, niggers or coons for Negroes."
 At the end of the war, Tuchman stated that he took "a harsh pleasure in touring the gutted and burned-out districts of Yokohama and staring at the once arrogant [Japanese] now living in shanties of scrap lumber and tin and scratching in the dirt to plant onions."

 His diary entry for 1 September 1945 (in Yokohama) stated in part, "What a kick to stare at the arrogant, ugly, moon-faced, buck-toothed, bowlegged bastards, and realize where this puts them.
 Many newly demobilized soldiers around.
 Most police salute.
 People generally just apathetic.
 We gloated over the destruction & came in at 3:00 am feeling fine."

 During World War II, he praised the Soviet military and said that "the Russian troops appeared to advantage, and those who believe the Red Army is rotten would do well to reconsider their views."

 The content in Stilwell's diaries is contradicted by his speaking out for Japanese-American servicemen threatened with racist incidents postwar.
 Because of his statements, Stilwell was recruited by the War Department to support Japanese-American servicemen.
 He attended rallies against racism and personally presented the family of 442nd Regimental Combat Team staff sergeant Kazuo Masuda, killed in action in Italy in 1944, with the Distinguished Service Cross.
 In an event at Santa Ana, California where actors Ronald Reagan and Robert Young also spoke, Stilwell praised Nisei soldiers.
 He remarked: "Who after all is the real American?
 The real American is the man who calls it a fair exchange to lay down his life in order that American ideals may go on living.
 And judging by such a test, Sgt.
 Masuda was a better American than any of us today."
-Also in attendance at the event were actress Louise Allbritton, journalist Harry Flannery, former Congressman Will Rogers Jr., and actor Richard Loo.
+Also in attendance at the event were actress Louise Allbritton, journalist Harry Flannery, former congressman Will Rogers Jr., and actor Richard Loo.